yanicells/yanicells/README.md

 I'm new bro.
 I'm new to this!
 Also, I'm studying Bachelor of Science in Staying At The Restaurant With Specialization in Being The Man Who Can't Be Moved at Ateneo de Manila University.

 # Skills
-- Self-sabotage
+- self-sabotage
-- People pleasing
+- people pleasing
+- detachment
-- Detachment
+- isolation
-- Isolation
+- overthinking
-- Overthinking
+- commit maxing
-- Bunso
+- bunso

 # Currently Learning
-- Implementation of strategic fiscal responsibility protocols
+- implementation of strategic fiscal responsibility protocols
-- The most efficient path to Gate 2.5 from anywhere in campus
+- the most efficient path to Gate 2.5 from anywhere in campus
-- Optimization of circadian rhythm for peak performance
+- optimization of circadian rhythm for peak performance
-- Amplifying enterprise-scale auditory engagement metrics to drive user-centric ROI
+- amplifying enterprise-scale auditory engagement metrics to drive user-centric ROI

 <del>Vibe</del> Aura Coder.
 This is totally original :)